WE ARE Curriculum

 The children and their families are reflected and celebrated in the curriculum through carefully selected books, topics and activities.
 These are reviewed cyclically to ensure that our curriculum remains truly representative of the school community.
 Wherever possible, current affairs (local, national and global) are woven into lessons allowing children to apply their learning to a real life context.

-We respond to the needs and interests of our pupils by striving to ensure that as well as delivering the full national curriculum we also answer questions posed by the pupils and explore their interests linked to topics and lessons
+We respond to the needs and interests of our pupils by striving to ensure that as well as delivering the full national curriculum we also answer questions posed by the pupils and explore their interests and curiosities about their topics.

 Sequences of learning are crafted to deepen understanding and teach our children to think creatively and critically; question the world around them and feel empowered to make a difference.

-Lessons and enrichment experiences such as Wandsworth Model United Nations General Assembly (MUNGA) help our pupils to understand the value of the environment and understand their responsibilities towards sustaining both local and global environments.
+Lessons and enrichment experiences help our pupils to understand the value of sustainability and understand their responsibilities towards sustaining both local and global environments.
 This is further enhanced by our status as a Rights Respecting Gold School.

 At different points throughout the year sequences of learning have a focus on sustainability and green industry.
 Pupils have the opportunity to undertake workshops, contribute to exhibitions and campaigns to raise awareness or influence change.